shareish/shareish/README.md

 Shareish development was initiated by a team of computer scientists at the Montefiore Institute, University of Liège, Belgium.
 Its first official release is described in the scientific paper [Shareish (Share & Cherish): an open-source, map-based, web platform to foster mutual aid](https://dl.acm.org/doi/10.1145/3593743.3593790), published in the Proceedings of the 11th International Conference on Communities & Technologies, Lahti, May 2023.

+If you are interested by this project (as a potential user, contributor, developer, member of a grassroot movements, ...), say a word in [GitHub Discussions](https://github.com/shareish/shareish/discussions) or <info@shareish.org> (if you are more comfortable by e-mail) !

 ![Shareish map](shareish-map-screenshot.jpg?raw=true "Shareish map")

 ## Demonstration server